 Acupuncture is a known treatment procedure for a wide range of health problems.
 It is a drug-free approach that involves inserting thin needles through the skin at specific points of the body.
 So when and where does it come from?
-What are the benefits of the health of Acupuncture treatment?
+What are the health benefits of Acupuncture treatment?
 Does this have any side effects?

-Acupuncture is the oldest form of treatment going back to about the 2nd century BC.
-Its roots go back to China, where it began before spreading to parts in the world.
-With the growth and inventions in the medical field, Acupuncture for lung diseases has proven itself and is still used alongside modern medical practices.
+Acupuncture is the oldest form of treatment, dating from about the 2nd century BC.
+Its roots go back to China, where it began before spreading to parts of the world.
+With the growth and inventions in the medical field, acupuncture for lung diseases has proven itself and is still used alongside modern medical practices.

-What are the health conditions Acupuncture for pulmonary diseases used to fight?
+What are the health conditions of acupuncture for pulmonary diseases?

-Acupuncture is used to fight various health problems related to the digestive, reproductive, and respiratory systems of the body.
-These conditions include acute bronchitis, chronic tonsillitis, migraine, infertility, lumbar pain, asthma, chronic sinusitis, rheumatoid arthritis, spasm of the cardia, facial paralysis, and esophagus, etc. Its procedure can also be used to combat addictions, such as smoking and alcoholism.
+Acupuncture fights various health problems related to the body’s digestive, reproductive, and respiratory systems.
+These conditions include acute bronchitis, chronic tonsillitis, migraine, infertility, lumbar pain, asthma, chronic sinusitis, rheumatoid arthritis, spasms of the cardia, facial paralysis, and esophagus.
+Its procedure can also combat addictions such as smoking and alcoholism.
 Acupuncture corrects imbalances in the principal organs of the body, which are at the origin of many diseases, thus preventing their development.

-Acupuncture based on the assumption that most health problems develop because of a blockage or interruption of the vital energy flow of the body.
-This interruption or blockage of the current causes the accumulation of fluid in certain parts of the body, result from swelling and pain due to excessive pressure.
+Acupuncture is based on the assumption that most health problems develop because of a blockage or interruption of the body’s vital energy flow.
+This interruption or blockage of the current causes fluid accumulation in certain body parts, resulting in swelling and pain due to excessive pressure.
 A blockage also prevents the supply of nutrients to all parts of the body, resulting in malnutrition.
-It makes one feel tired, weak, and even experience slow healing if they have injuries to these parts.
+It makes one feel tired and weak, and they may even experience slow healing if they have injuries to these parts.

-This procedure is not painful, but it is possible that you feel tingling or feeling hot when the practitioner inserts the needles.
-If you feel too much pain, numbness, or another discomfort, tell the practitioner immediately.
+This procedure is not painful, but it is possible that you feel tingling or hot when the practitioner inserts the needles.
+Tell the practitioner immediately if you feel too much pain, numbness, or discomfort.

-Electro-Acupuncture for lung diseases is a type of Acupuncture that involves rotating the needles once they are inserted into the body or stimulating them with a light electric current.
-It gives the patient a tingling, which, according to some practitioners, facilitates healing.
+Electro-acupuncture for lung diseases is a type of acupuncture that involves rotating the needles once they are inserted into the body or stimulating them with a light electric current.
+Some practitioners say it gives the patient a tingling, facilitating healing.